Spanish Olympics chief says Rubiales kiss scandal an 'isolated incident'

 The fallout from the kiss has become a "Me Too" moment in Spain, unleashing anger that had been building for years, and triggering a torrent of allegations from other women in football of predatory behaviour by men.

-Blanco said the gestures by Rubiales - whom he described as a personal friend - were "inappropriate, unacceptable" and could not be tolerated.
+Blanco said that the gestures by Rubiales - whom he described as a personal friend - were "inappropriate" and "unacceptable" and could not be tolerated.

 Aside from the kiss, Rubiales also drew criticism for grabbing his genitals while celebrating the team's win from the VIP box next to Spain's Queen Letizia and her 16-year-old daughter.